sergejsha/comachine/README.md

 # Comachine
 Finite-State Machine for Kotlin coroutines (multiplatform).

-Work in progress.
+The library is [still in development](https://github.com/beworker/comachine/issues/1).
 Some minor changes to API are still possible.

 # Examples